Mokshi02/project-report/README.md

 --

 Today our group has a dicussion session, in which our mentor Er.Satinder Sir guided us about the plugins.
 With ***plugins*** we can attach additional features to moodle application.
 With these plugins moodle application can be upgraded.
 So sir said us to plugin the ***games*** to our created course.
 So first we went to official site of moodle i.e <http://moodle.org>.
 Then from there I opened ***plugin***, there are numbers of plugins.
 From there I downloaded the ***game zip file***.
 Then went to my moodle and attached that plugin.
 After that when I clicked on add activity in my course, then there was column of game.
 So from that I can add the games like crossword,sudoku etc. After that I went to <http://localhost/phpmyadmin/db_structure.php?server=1&db=bitnami_moodle>, there I checked that a new database for the game was created.
 There was table named ***mdl_game***, which has the list of games and also there was database for game attempts,game grades etc.

+**2 April**
+--

+Today first I tried to formulate a formula to calculate the attainment, with help of ***pdf*** sent by our mentor Dr.Amit Kamra Sir.
+From there I found the table which has some data w.r.t the course outcomes.
+But there I found a problem ablout data i.e what that data contains that was not understandable.
+So after that I send that query to our mentor.
+And also we are today assigned with the work to find the code for assignment in which we can make changes and try to add a new column at frontend.
+But couldn't find the code and instead that we find the code for certificate form <https://docs.moodle.org/dev/Activity_modules>.
+We try to find the code for assignment .